-- Aggravated Assault: Aggravated assault requires an intent to cause severe bodily injury, often accompanied by the use of a weapon.
-Even the display of a weapon such as a knife or gun can be aggravated assault because of the threat of serious harm.
+- Aggravated assault: Aggravated assault requires an intent to cause severe bodily injury, often accompanied with a weapon.
+Even the display of a weapon such as a knife or gun can be considered aggravated assault because of the threat of serious harm.
 Aggravated assault during the case of a larceny-theft qualifies as robbery.
 The FBI reported that an estimated 807,410 aggravated assaults occurred in the U.S. in 2018, only a 0.6% decrease from 2009.

 Society has come a long way in the last half-century with respect to sex crimes.
 Prosecution rates are climbing, and the treatment of victims is slowly improving.
 Sex crimes make headlines all too often, detailing crimes wherein people are taken advantage of in painful and violent ways.
-The FBI does not keep specific data on all sex crimes but rather only on rape, which it groups with other violent crimes.
+The FBI does not keep specific data on all sex crimes, instead focusing only on rape, which it groups with other violent crimes.

 Property crimes affect an individual, business, or government’s property, including places of residence, places of work, or personal belongings.
-By definition, property crimes do not include violence or a threat of violence, though violent crimes can occur during the execution of property crimes.
+Property crimes do not include violence or a threat of violence, though violent crimes can occur during the execution of property crimes.